 RESULTS

-PHYTOCHEMICAL SCREENING RESULT
+PHYTOCHEMICAL SCREENING

 Phytochemical analysis of the fractionated methanolic stem extract of Bombax-buonopozense were conducted using the fractions of each of the solvent.
-The table below shows the positive and negative reactions of the extract fraction to the following secondary metabolites: Alkaloids, Flavonoids, Tannins, Saponins, Saponin glycosides, hydrolysable tannins, phenols,anthraquinones, steroids/triterpenoids, volatile oils and glycosides.The result of phytochemical analysis of the stem extract is shown in Table 1 below.
+Table 1 shows the positive and negative reactions of the extract fraction to the following secondary metabolites: Alkaloids, Flavonoids, Tannins, Saponins, Saponin glycosides, hydrolysable tannins, phenols,anthraquinones, steroids/triterpenoids, volatile oils and glycosides.The result of phytochemical analysis of the stem extract is shown in Table 1.

 Table 1: Phytochemical profile of the fractions of Bombax buonopozense stem extract